 round, brown, imprinted with 832 100

 round, brown, imprinted with GG 457, 200

 What are the possible side effects of chlorpromazine (Thorazine)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include: